MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 of MC volume moves after which the volume displacement width is updated.
 This number is optional if no volume moves are performed during a simulation (for example in an NVT or a GCMC simulation).
-When the run type is set to ``production``, the MC moves refer to the frequency at which the acceptance ratios for various moves will be computed and output to the log file.
+When the run type is set to ``production``, *Integer(1)* and *Integer(2)* refer to the frequency at which the acceptance ratios for thermal and volume moves will be output to the log file.
 These acceptance rates should be checked to make sure proper sampling is achieved.

 For an NPT equilibration run in which the widths of the thermal move are to be updated after 1000 MC moves and maximum volume displacements after 100 volume